Welcome back to Wonderland.

 Sierra rises.
 “It’s getting late, and I have work to attend to.
 Return when you have the coin or key I seek.”
 She shows you to the door and you descend back into the darkness.

 Despite being past midnight, the streets of Sect are livelier than ever.
 People have flocked into the cobblestone corridors which are now illuminated by red lanterns and filled with merchants selling their wares.
-The rich scent of food, smoke, and thick perfume fills the air, and strange new strangers are everywhere: men who walk tigers and carry golden scepters; a tall, thin woman with eyes in her hands; a giant and a dwarf who wrestle in front of a growing, jeering crowd; sword-swallowers and fire-jugglers who tumble through the streets, soliciting spare change from the onlookers.
+The rich scent of food, smoke, and thick perfume fills the air, and strange new strangers are everywhere.
+Men who walk tigers and carry golden scepters; a tall, thin woman with eyes in her hands; a giant and a dwarf who wrestle in front of a growing, jeering crowd; sword-swallowers and fire-jugglers who tumble through the streets, soliciting spare change from the onlookers.

 Mysterious figures shrouded by black hoods linger at the threshold of the festivities, watching silently.
 Something tells you that these are the same eyes you sensed earlier.
 Somewhere in the city a clocktower strikes three and a thin veil of clouds covers the crescent moon—the witching hour has begun.

-The crowd quiets as the sound of something new fills the air; alien whispers which emanate from everywhere.
+The crowd quiets as the sound of something new fills the air, alien whispers which emanate from everywhere.
 Rising from the gutters and descending from the rooftops, no two voices are alike.
 They speak rapidly, tongues waggling expertly as they search for something, like an orchestra finding their tune.
 Slowly, they start to aggregate around a single sound which swells into song, culminating in a thunderous moment of ecstatic rapture which is deafening.
 In the silence that follows you could hear a coin drop—the nightly bustle put on pause for the great climax of the evening.

 The cloaked figures recede back into the cover of darkness and people return to their business, unfazed by whatever ritual has just taken place.
-Looking out into the chaos of the city you wonder how it could be possible to make some money.
+Looking out into the chaos of the city you wonder how it might be possible to make some money.

 Chapter Four: Crypt - Chain - Current